Neutrino force at all length scales: APV from neutrino forces

 \subsubsection{Accumulated charge}

 To see the region in which the neutrino force contributes to APV matrix elements most significantly, we define the ``accumulated charge'' of a specific parity-violating potential $V_{\rm PV}^j$:

 where $\psi_\ell$ is the radial wavefunction with angular momentum $\ell$.
 The accumulated charge characterizes the contribution to APV in the region $r<c/m_Z$ (where $c$ is any positive constant) normalized by the total contribution.
-For the tree-level $Z$ force with $s$-wave state, one obtains:
+For the tree-level $Z$ force with $s$-states, one obtains:

 The exponential suppression tells us that the $Z$ contribution to APV mostly comes from the region within $c \lesssim 1$, that is, $r \lesssim 1/m_Z$.
 At larger distances the change of the accumulated charge gets exponentially suppressed.